 You are here

-Spring is around the corner!
-It’s the perfect time to kick off the season with a leisure walk or easy hike.
-Spring wildflowers dot the forest floor in early April followed by a vibrant green forest as leaf-out begins in mid to late April.
+Summer is around the corner!
+It’s the perfect time to kick off the season with an outdoor adventure.
 Mountain laurel and rhododendron are in full bloom mid June to early July.
+Pennsylvania's State Parks offer a variety of outdoor activities such as hiking, biking, kayaking, canoeing, birdwatching and much more.

-To help you find that perfect trail to explore Pennsylvania’s great outdoors, visit one of Pennsylvania’s 120 State Parks.
-Most parks offer a variety of trails from easiest hiking to more difficult hiking.
+To help you find that perfect activity to explore Pennsylvania’s great outdoors, visit one of Pennsylvania’s 120 State Parks.
+Most parks offer a variety of hiking trails from easiest to more difficult as well as biking trails and other activities.
 Visit the web link to each State Park listed below for detailed trail descriptions.
 For a complete listing of Pennsylvania State Parks, click here.

 43-miles of trails lead through areas rich in historic and scenic interest.
 This is especially true from mid-June until mid-July when the mountain laurel and rhododendron are in bloom.
 Located off PA 534 near White Haven.